Woodbridge, Irvine, California: Woodbridge Village Association

 Concurrent with opening sales of homes in Woodbridge, the Irvine Company established the Woodbridge Village Association ("WVA").
 Headquartered out of the community facility located at 31 Creek Road, the WVA is a master homeowner association, maintaining the commonly owned pools, parks, lakes and trails within the Village.
 Smaller "sub" associations maintain individual neighborhoods within Woodbridge.

 The WVA has a board of directors, elected from the homeowner's membership of Woodbridge.
 Due to the Village's large size, and the number of people subject to the authority of the board, coupled with the size of the WVA's budget and staff, the board and WVA are really not unlike a city council and a small city as opposed to a board for a small homeowner's association.
 Adding to this perception, WVA normally holds community events much like a small town during holidays of the year, such as an annual Independence Day parade, events and fireworks.

 All homeowners are required to become members when purchasing a home and are required to pay association dues for maintenance and upkeep of common areas.
-The WVA provides a number of services to maintain the community facilities including landscaping; maintenance; lifeguard services during the peak summer season at the larger swim and lake facilities; and a security patrol known as Facility Inspectors- part of its community relations department - that patrols and ensures safety at its facilities.
+The WVA provides a number of services to maintain the community facilities including landscaping; maintenance; lifeguard services during the peak summer season at the larger swim and lake facilities (including small facilities with diving boards); and a security patrol known as Facility Inspectors- part of its community relations department - that patrols and ensures safety at its facilities.

 The WVA requires homeowners to submit applications for any home additions or changes to paint colors, to ensure the integrity and uniformity of colors and themes within the Village.
-The WVA is sometimes criticized for being authoritarian (like many homeowner associations).
+The WVA is sometimes criticized for its authoritarianism, like many homeowner associations.